List of story structures: Freytag's pyramid

 A drama is then divided into five parts, or acts, which some refer to as a dramatic arc: introduction, rise, climax, return or fall, and catastrophe.
 Freytag extends the five parts with three moments or crises: the exciting force, the tragic force, and the force of the final suspense.
 The exciting force leads to the rise, the tragic force leads to the return or fall, and the force of the final suspense leads to the catastrophe.
 Freytag considers the exciting force to be necessary but the tragic force and the force of the final suspense are optional.
 Together, they make the eight component parts of the drama.

-In making his argument, he attempts to retcon much of the Greeks and Shakespeare by making opinions of what they meant, but didn't actually say.

 He argued for tension created through contrasting emotions, but didn't actively argue for conflict.
 He argued that character comes first in plays.
 He also sets up the groundwork for what would later in history be called the inciting incident.

 Overall, Freytag argued the center of a play is emotionality and the best way to get that emotionality is to put contrasting emotions back to back.
 He laid some of the foundations for centering the hero, unlike Aristotle.
 He is popularly attributed to have stated conflict at the center of his plays, but he argues actively against continuing conflict.